meharalamtechy/yashaswini-cinema-api/README.md

 ## I have implemented the Logic as per the attached image cinema.jpg

 ## API for creating the Cinema
-End Points /api/cinema
+- End Points /api/cinema
-Req Body:
+- Req Body:
-{
+**{
     "cinemaName": "IJKL",
     "cinemaId": "C",
     "address": "Chandigarh",
     "totalSeats": 24,
     "eachRowCapacity":5
-}
+**}

 Res:
-Returns the status code 201 and cinemaId as response
+-Returns the status code 201 and cinemaId as response

 ## Api for Booking seat
-End Point: /api/cinemas/:cinemaId/seats/:seatNumber
+- End Point: /api/cinemas/:cinemaId/seats/:seatNumber
-Returns: Success code 201 and selected row values as response
+- Returns: Success code 201 and selected row values as response

 ## Api for Purchase the first two consecutive available seats
-End Point: /api/cinemas/:cinemaId/two_free_consecutive
+- End Point: /api/cinemas/:cinemaId/two_free_consecutive
-Returns: Success code 201 and Row no and seat no
+- Returns: Success code 201 and Row no and seat no